Canon 200D vs 100D

 |Canon 700D« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon 700D|

 |Canon G16« »||Y||stereo||mono||-||-||mini||2.0||Y||-||-||Canon G16|

 It is notable that the 200D offers wifi support, while the 100D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 200D and the 100D have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the 200D was followed by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 200D vs 100D

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Canon 100D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.